TechStrikeBrasil/TechStrikeBrasil.github.io/index.md

 show_call_box: true
 ---

-# SPDM Tech - Simulation Management at a glance
+# SPDM Tech - Simulation Solutions at a glance

-Simulation Process and Data Management Solutions to grow your Business with combined Simulation Business Process Digitalization, Simulation Workflows and Simulation Data Management.
+Simulation Process and Data Management Solutions to grow your Business with combined Simulation Process Digitalization, Simulation Workflows and Simulation Data Management.